-d the job de scription and requirements for the

-certify that I can perform these functions.
+I acknowledge that I have read the job desc cription and requirements for the Clerk (Part-time) position and I certify that I can perform these functions. , , , • · Applicant Signature Date Witness

-, •

-Date Witness

-certify that I

 \Management has the right to add or change these duties of the position at any time.